Corporate

 The mandate of the Board, which it currently discharges directly or through one of the four Board Committees, is to supervise the management of the business and affairs of the Corporation, and includes responsibility for approving strategic goals and objectives, review of operations, disclosure and communication policies, oversight of financial reporting and other internal controls, corporate governance, Director orientation and education, senior management compensation and oversight, and Director nomination, compensation and assessment.
 The Board Charter is available on the Board of Directors Charter page of this Website.

-As part of the Directors position description, each Director is expected to: understand the Corporation’s vision, strategies, objectives and associated risks; be generally knowledgeable of the Corporation’s, and its subsidiaries’ and investees’, services and operations and the industries and regulatory environments within which they operate; act independently of management (for Directors who are not members of management) and work constructively and effectively with other Directors; apply their knowledge, skills, experience and business judgment to matters considered by the Board and its committees; prepare thoroughly for each Board and applicable committee meeting by reviewing the provided meeting material and requesting clarification or additional information as required to make informed decisions; devote the necessary time and attention to be able to participate in Board deliberations and make an informed decision on issues; attend Board and applicable committee meetings and participate fully in the deliberations and discussions of the Board and applicable committees, and be informed of significant matters discussed at meetings not attended; identify and disclose actual, potential or perceived conflicts of interest to allow appropriate review; respect confidentiality; act in the highest ethical manner and with integrity in all personal, business and professional dealings, and comply with the Corporation’s policies and applicable laws, including the Corporation’s Code of Business Conduct and Ethics and the Disclosure Policy; and when appropriate, communicate with, and be available as a resource to, the Chairman, the Deputy Chairman, the Chief Executive Officer and other members of management between formal meetings.
+As part of the Directors position description, each Director is expected to: understand the Corporation’s vision, strategies, objectives and associated risks; be generally knowledgeable of the Corporation’s, and its subsidiaries’ and investees companies’, services and operations and the industries and regulatory environments within which they operate; act independently of management (for Directors who are not members of management) and work constructively and effectively with other Directors; apply their knowledge, skills, experience and business judgment to matters considered by the Board and its committees; prepare thoroughly for each Board and applicable committee meeting by reviewing the provided meeting materials and requesting clarification or additional information as required to make informed decisions; devote the necessary time and attention to be able to participate in Board deliberations and make an informed decision on various matters; attend Board and applicable committee meetings and participate fully in the deliberations and discussions of the Board and applicable committees, and be informed of significant matters discussed at meetings not attended; identify and disclose actual, potential or perceived conflicts of interest to allow appropriate review; respect confidentiality; act in the highest ethical manner and with integrity in all personal, business and professional dealings, and comply with the Corporation’s policies and applicable laws, including the Corporation’s Code of Business Conduct and Ethics and the Disclosure Policy; and when appropriate, communicate with, and be available as a resource to, the Chairman, the Deputy Chairman, the Chief Executive Officer and other members of management between formal meetings.

 Committees’ Mandates and Membership

-The mandates of the Board’s four standing committees are described in the section Board Committees, together with each committee’s current membership and the number of meetings held during the year ended December 31, 2023.
+The mandates of the Board’s four standing committees are described in the section Board Committees, together with each committee’s current membership and the number of meetings held during the year ended December 31, 2024.

 Risk Oversight

-As a holding company, the Corporation has risks associated with being a significant shareholder in its subsidiary operating companies.
+As a holding company, the Corporation is exposed to risks associated with being a significant shareholder in its subsidiary operating companies.
 The subsidiaries’ Boards are responsible for the risk oversight function at those companies.
 Some officers of the Corporation are members of these Boards and Board Committees and therefore participate in the risk oversight function at the operating company level in their role as directors of those companies.
 As an indirect shareholder of companies operating in the financial services sector (including subsidiaries regulated and supervised by the Office of the Superintendent of Financial Institutions and provincial regulators), the Corporation is well aware of the particular necessity for robust risk identification and risk management oversight.

 As for risk oversight at the Corporation’s level, the Board considers identifying and managing risk, and taking a long-term view when making investments and managing the assets of the Corporation, to be imperative.
 This approach is inextricably engrained within the culture of the Corporation and is supported by the Corporation’s controlling shareholder, which has placed a premium on enduring viability, stability, diversification and cash flow, rather than on quarterly results.
 The Corporation believes that value is best achieved through a prudent approach to risk and through a governance model that focuses on the active oversight of our investments.
 The Board has overall responsibility for monitoring the implementation and maintenance by management of appropriate policies and controls to manage the risks associated with the Corporation’s businesses as a holding company.